How We Use the AmEx Platinum Card + Rakuten to Turn Holiday Spending Into Travel for the New Year

 Haymarket Day 2025

 Mark your calendar for Saturday, October 18, 2025, from 10 AM–4 PM.
 Haymarket Day is the town’s signature annual festival, drawing over 15,000 visitors each year.
 The event begins with a lively parade at 10 AM, followed by 200+ vendors, food trucks, live entertainment, and family-friendly activities.
-Regular vendors include A Pup’s Valley, known for handmade dog treats, toys, and accessories, alongside artisans, jewelers, and crafters.
+Regular vendors include A Pup’s Valley, Haymarket’s award-winning dog boarding, daycare and grooming and spa services, alongside other pet vendors like Miss Kibbles, plus local artisans, jewelers, and crafters.
 Food trucks serve up everything from barbecue to international eats, making it a foodie’s dream.
 Parking is available at Tyler Elementary School and the Healthcote Blvd Park & Ride, with free shuttles running all day.

 Haymarket Day has been voted Readers’ Best Annual Event by Haymarket Lifestyle Magazine five years in a row!!
 This special day is truly the ultimate way to experience the town’s community spirit.